DiganmeGiovanni/WatchlistWeb/README.md

 side project).

-Actually this is a rewrite/redesign/remake (Work in progress) of a previous version that I wrote a few years ago when I was learning about react and Flux.
+Actually this is a rewrite/redesign/remake (Work in progress) of a previous version that I wrote a few years ago when I was learning about React and Flux.

 For this project i decide to make the design from ground up, as a personal challenge: